-Finally, in the Sign In section, flag whether you want the background of your sign-in page to be a solid color or an image.
+Finally, in the Sign In Page section, flag whether you want the background of your sign-in page to be a solid color or an image.
 If you select the color option, return to the App Colors area and select a color using the corresponding box.
 If you select the image option, upload a background image.

-At the top of the App Colors area and the Sign In area, you will see a preview of how the settings you just selected look like on your mobile app.
+At the top of the App Colors area and the Sign In Page area, you will see a preview of how the settings you just selected look like on your mobile app.
 Remember to select Expand Preview on the right side of the area to see all of the settings.

 Please note that the minimum dimensions should be at least 720×1280 pixels.
 To avoid a blurry looking image on HD displays, we recommend uploading an image that is at least twice the size of the current image display size.
 We also recommend using images in JPEG format, because PNG images have slower loading time.

 Move to the Options subsection to configure how mobile learners will log in to the mobile app.
 Activate the Enable login to the mobile app only through an external login service option so that your mobile users will log in through an external service.
 The login page will not display the buttons for the single sign on allowing users to log into their learning platforms using credentials from other active sessions of other web platforms, if you configured any of this integration.
 When activating this login option, we strongly recommend enabling the Show a redirect button option too and defining a redirect URL where users will login before accessing the mobile app.
 Refer to this article for further details on how to configure the mobile login procedure using an external single sign on system.

 Remember that you can also hide the sign-in form (username and password) on the login page by disabling the Show only SSO buttons and hide login form option on the Sign In Page section, Login Form area of the Desktop tab of the Configure Branding and Look menu.